-We all know that an effective technology infrastructure can save time and money, and that we all have to have some technology.
-For most of us, there is a minimum of mandatory digital taxation for the company.
+We all know that an effective technology infrastructure can save time and money, and that some sort of technology is necessary for running a modern business.

-It may seem daunting putting a technology infrastructure into place if you are a new business or if you currently have a paper-based or spreadsheet and Word system.
-However, having an effective system will save time, money and particularly stress in the long term.
+It may seem daunting putting a technology infrastructure into place if you are a new business or if you currently have a paper-based or spreadsheet and Microsoft Office based system of record keeping.
+However, having an effective system will save time, money and – probably most importantly – stress in the long term.

 Before your inspection